Azumah Nelson

 Azumah Nelson (born 19 July 1958, affectionately known as the Professor) is a Ghanaian former professional boxer who competed from 1979 to 2008.
 He was a two-weight world champion, having held the WBC featherweight title from 1984 to 1987 and the WBC super-featherweight title twice between 1988 and 1997.
 He also challenged once for the unified WBC and IBF lightweight titles in 1990.
-At regional level he held the ABU, and Commonwealth featherweight titles between 1980 and 1982.
-Widely considered one of the greatest African boxers of all time, he is currently ranked as the 31st greatest pound for pound boxer of all time by BoxRec.
+At regional level, he held the ABU, and Commonwealth featherweight titles between 1980 and 1982.
+Widely considered one of the greatest African boxers of all time, he is currently ranked as the 69th greatest pound for pound boxer of all time by BoxRec.

-Amateur career
+Career

 Nelson competed at the 1978 All-Africa Games and 1978 Commonwealth Games, winning gold medals in featherweight at both events.
 He was awarded Amateur Boxer of the year by the Sports Writers Association of Ghana (SWAG) that same year.

-Professional career

-Despite all his early achievements and being undefeated in 13 fights, Nelson was virtually unknown outside Ghana.
+However, Nelson was virtually unknown outside Ghana.
 Because of this, he was a decisive underdog when, on short notice, he challenged WBC featherweight champion Salvador Sánchez on 21 July 1982 at the Madison Square Garden in New York.
-Nelson lost the fight by fifteenth-round knockout.
+Nelson lost the fight by 15th-round technical knockout.

 Featherweight champion

 Nelson won all four of his fights in 1983, and he began 1984 by beating Hector Cortez by decision on 9 March in Las Vegas.
 Then, on 8 December of that year, he became boxing royalty by knocking out Wilfredo Gómez in round 11 to win the WBC featherweight championship.
-Behind on the three judges' scorecards, Nelson rallied in that last round to become champion in Puerto Rico.
+Behind on the three judges' scorecards, Nelson rallied in that round to become champion in Puerto Rico.

-Super-featherweight
+Super-featherweight champion

-Nelson began 1988 by defeating Mario Martinez by a split decision over 12 rounds in Los Angeles to win the vacant WBC super featherweight title.
-Nelson was dropped in the 10th round of their encounter and the decision was not well received.
+Nelson began 1988 by defeating Mario Martinez by a split decision over 12 rounds in Los Angeles to win the vacant WBC super-featherweight title.
+Nelson was dropped in the 10th round of their encounter, and the decision was not well received.

 On 1 December 1995, defeated world champion Gabriel Ruelas in the fifth round to claim the title.

-His first defense took place almost a year later, when he and Leija had their third bout.
-Nelson retained the title with a six-round knockout.
-As had become his common practice, that was the only time Nelson fought in 1996.
+His first defense took place almost a year later, when he and Jesse James Leija had their third bout.
+Nelson retained the title with a sixth-round knockout.
+That was the only fight Nelson had in 1996, as had become his custom.

-In 1997, Nelson lost the Lineal & WBC titles to Genaro Hernandez when beaten on points in twelve rounds.
+In 1997, Nelson lost the Lineal & WBC titles to Genaro Hernandez when he beaten on points after twelve rounds.